datacontroller/docs.datacontroller.io/docs/dc-userguide.md

 When ready to submit, hit the SUBMIT button and enter a reason for the change.
 The owners of the data are now alerted (so long as their email addresses are in metadata) with a link to the approve screen.
 If you are also an approver you can approve this change yourself.

+#### Special Missings

+Data Controller supports special missing numerics, ie - a single letter or underscore.
+These should be submitted _without_ the leading period.
+The letters are not case sensitive.

 #### BiTemporal Tables

 The Data Controller only permits BiTemporal data uploads at a single point in time - so for convenience, when viewing data in the edit screen, only the most recent records are displayed.
 To edit earlier records, either use file upload, or apply a filter.